The substitute broadcast engineer gives me a mini monologue when he tells me it's time to go.

 It's unbelievable.

-It would be like if you went to Amazon to buy something and you clicked submit when your order was done, and you thought it went, but that's where it stopped.
+It would be like if you went to Amazon to buy something and you clicked submit when your order was done and you thought it went, but that's where it stopped.

 Because Amazon doesn't go any further than you clicking submit.

-So you sit there and you wait for your delivery and it doesn't come.
+So you sit there and you wait for your delivery and it doesn't come, but you think you've paid for it.

-And after a couple of days go by when it hasn't shown up, you call and you're all out of whack because you paid for it.
+And after a couple of days go by when it hasn't shown up, you call and you're all out of whack because you paid for it and they say, I don't have any record of your purchase.

-And that's where people are who have purchased health care via the federal exchange, healthcare.gov.
+And that's where people are who have purchased healthcare via the federal exchange, healthcare.gov.

-Now, the the problem with this, aside from the obvious, is this insurance companies are threatening to pull out of Obamacare if this back end isn't fixed because they aren't being paid.
+Insurance companies are threatening to pull out of Obamacare if this back end isn't fixed because they aren't being paid.

-Here's the the last line here.
+Here's the last line here.

-Um last paragraph illustrates why the insurance companies might back out.
+Last paragraph illustrates why the insurance companies might back out.

 They don't know how many people have signed up, folks.